AdaCore/gprconfig_kb/doc/gprbuild_ug/gprbuild.rst

 .. index:: -U (gprls)

 :samp:`-U`
-  If no object/dependency file is specified, list information forthe sources of all the projects in the project tree.
+  If no object/dependency file is specified, list information for the sources of all the projects in the project tree.